Humanities TN is proud to conduct the following programs:

 Young Writers’ Workshops

-(Lebanon, Harrogate) The Appalachian & Tennessee Young Writers’ Workshops are summer residential programs on college campuses for aspiring young writers to work directly with published authors to embolden creative writing skills.
+(Martin, Harrogate) The Appalachian & Tennessee Young Writers’ Workshops are summer residential programs on college campuses for aspiring young writers to work directly with published authors to embolden creative writing skills.
 Learn More